LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/single-class-persistence/README.md

 This creates a private field `context` of type `CheeseDbContext`.
 This object will be the mechanism with which we interact with objects stored in the database.
 The MVC framework will do the work of creating an instance of `CheeseDbContext` and passing it into our controller's constructor.

-This code should be added to each controller class that you want to have access to the persistent collections defined within `CheeseDbContext`.
+This code would need to be added to each controller class that you want to have access to the persistent collections defined within `CheeseDbContext`.

 ### View All Categories